Maternity and Neonatal Equity and Equality Action Plan

 If you are currently a smoker or have a higher BMI, we will support you in changing your smoking status and reducing your body weight for both your health and the health of your future child.

-4. Maternity Neonatal Voice Partnership recruitment
+4. Maternity and Neonatal Voices Recruitment

 Drive recruitment of maternity service users in the public to Maternity Neonatal Voice Partnership (MNVP) roles, proportional to the service user ethnic representation to ensure all voices are included in the improvement of our maternity services.